Nada is a mum of three, two older children at Dulwich College and her youngest, Vera, at Wildlings. Vera attends our Forest School Club programme.

 The community that is being built around Wildlings is so important.
 There are so many ways to get involved.
 I often go along for community gardening, which is good for me, but I am also helping to make my child's 'classroom' better.
 We go along to nature play as a family, especially when they have themed events for things like Halloween and Christmas.
 It helps us all to feel a part of the 'school'.

-What advice would you give to other parents considering making Forest School a part of their child's early years development?
+What advice would you give to other parents considering making Forest School a part of their child's development?

 Just do it.
 It's a fabulous environment with so many positives.
 To build your child's confidence and to allow them to spend so much time outdoors which is healthy for them, physically, mentally and emotionally.
 To help them learn about nature and respect it, to have an opportunity to build a true understanding of our world which all other pre-schools are teaching through books, videos, and once a year field trips.
 These kids experience it every day in real life.